Hostelling International USA: History

 The 1980s marked a decade a growth for American Youth Hostels.
 Major association hostels were opened in Boston, San Francisco, Santa Monica, Seattle and Washington, DC.
 In 1986, AYH approved its first strategic plan which affirmed the importance of AYH hostels in major cities, as well as membership growth and hostel based programming.
 Both hostel overnights and membership grew throughout the decade.

 The growth continued in hostel overnights throughout the 1990s.
 IYHF positioned the international movement for growth in the mid 1990s with the adoption of a common name and logo, and new quality standards for its more than 4,500 hostels.
 As the U.S. affiliate of IYHF, AYH embraced "Hostelling International" and the blue triangle and adopted a more focused hostel quality program, becoming HI USA.

 By the early 2000s, HI USA made quality a priority and steadily closed hostels over the next decade that didn’t meet the highest of standards.
 The number of hostels went from 136 in 2001 to 53 in 2012.
 However, hostel overnights have remained strong.
-In fact, in 2012, HI USA hosted as many overnights across as its 53 hostels as it did in 2003 when it had 103 hostels.
+In fact, in 2012, HI USA hosted as many overnights across its 53 hostels as it did in 2003 when it had 103 hostels.

 During the slimming down of hostels, a new focus for HI USA took hold.
 In 2008, the council model of governance - whereby 26 councils oversaw the majority of hostel operations – was questioned as the most effective model for moving forward.
 After several years of intensive research, debate, and discussion, the councils voted on June 11, 2011, to dissolve their entities into one unified, national organization, as a way to combine assets and resources to become a stronger organization.
 By 2012, the 14 councils became part of the unified organization by year’s end and HI USA had 53 hostels in its network.